1995 R&D 100 Award Submissions

 - Private and government agencies can apply the technology to the environmental restoration of contaminated sites.

-- No toxic solvents and mixed wastes to threaten the environment
+- No toxic solvents or mixed wastes to threaten the environment

 - Recovery of cesium-137 and strontium-90 for commercial applications